 How are we going to really unlock the true potential of frontline managers, middle managers and the whole workforce for ‘seeing’ and engaging for their contribution to innovation?

 Far too many organizations still don’t provide the opportunity for everyone to contribute to innovation.
-I think as open innovation moves from the labs and research centres OI will be one of the ways for a shift in thinking to take place, not just with the outside world but within the inside organisation for a number of reasons.
+I think as open innovation moves from the labs and research centres then OI will be one of the ways for a shift in thinking to take place, not just with the outside world but within the inside organization for a number of reasons.

-Critical needs of open innovation are the trust, the behaviours and the relationships that need to be at the forefront of thinking when you engage in more opening up to fresh avenues of innovation thinking.
+Critical needs of open innovation are the trust, the behaviors and the relationships that need to be at the forefront of thinking when you engage in more opening up to fresh avenues of innovation thinking.
 I think this changing mindset of how to manage within will permeate throughout the organization more and more as these (often dormant but available) skills get put into practice more.

 We struggle to get rid of the ‘command and control’ approach to encourage more distributed sharing and exchanges to reflect the need today of being more agile and fluid in how we meet rapidly changing market conditions and counter threats or seize breaking opportunities.